hkailahi/copia/docs/match_chart.md

 I want to see if it is worth implementing a k-sum (generalization version of the 2Sum, 3Sum) variant for finding the best matches.

 In a typical scenario I would perform this operation on a sorted list of either integers or values with integer weights.
-As I need to match bitvectors, only perfect complements can be found easily in this polynomial time ([O(n^(k/2) log n)][1] where k is 6).
+As I need to match bitvectors, only perfect complements can be found in polynomial time ([O(n^(k/2) log n)][1] where k is 6).
 Thus, I am charting Pickup-to-Recipient pairs to see whether or not perfect complements exist in pickups that cannot be fulfilled with a single recipient.

-The method of using perfect complements would save a lot of computation in exchange for a small amount of space.
-(By caching occurences of complementary values)
+The method of using perfect complements would save a lot of computation in exchange for a small amount of space (By caching occurences of complementary values).

 If there are cases where no grouping of qualified recipients exists to consume all of the food provided by a pickup, I will not use this algorithm.
-(Conclusion: I didn't.
-A k-sum solution may exist that doesn't rely on perfect complements.)
+(Conclusion: I didn't.)

 [1]: https://cs.stackexchange.com/questions/2973/generalised-3sum-k-sum-problem